haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-upgrade.md

 Include the extensions in your going live steps to Production only after fully upgrading Production to v2.2.
 We strongly recommend fully upgrading your Production environment before including upgraded extensions.

 ### Additional extension upgrades {#moreextensions}
-We strongly recommend upgrading your Fastly module to v1.2.33 or later for {{site.data.var.ece}} 2.2.
+We strongly recommend upgrading your Fastly module to v1.2.33或更新 for {{site.data.var.ece}} 2.2.

 ## Troubleshoot your upgrade {#upgrade-verify-tshoot}
 In some cases, an error similar to the following displays when you try to access your storefront or the Magento Admin in a browser: